 Less time on the road means more time with your family

-- Daily bumper to bumper back ups on rural roads in Forsyth County.
+- Daily bumper to bumper back ups on County and State roads in Forsyth County.

 - Thousands of citizens each spending 40-70 minutes extra a day in traffic.